 Warning: When you change a Windows password from outside the account, which is what you're doing when you change another user's password, the user you're changing the password for will lose all access to EFS encrypted files, personal certificates, and any stored passwords like those for network resources and website passwords.
 Most users don't have EFS encrypted files and the loss of stored passwords probably isn't a big deal but I wanted you to know the consequence of resetting a password in this way.

 Important: Your Windows account must be configured as an administrator if you want to change another user's password.
-If not, you may need to use a free Windows password recovery program to change the password instead.
+If not, you may need to try this Windows password reset trick or use a free Windows password recovery program to change the password instead.
 You should also see Ways To Find Lost Windows Passwords for some more ideas.